rbiessel/InTeRPreT/README.md

-# InTePReT
+# InTeRPreT
-InSAR Triplet Prediction &amp; Regression Tools
+InSAR Triplet Regression & Prediction Tools

 The aim of this repository is to provide a means of dealing with systematic closure phases in InSAR timseries analyses.